dotnet/docs-maui/docs/deployment/nativeaot.md

 | [CPU Profiling](#cpu-profiling) | | <span aria-hidden="true">✔️</span><span class="visually-hidden">Partially supported</span> | |
 | [Heap analysis](#heap-analysis) | | | <span aria-hidden="true">❌</span><span class="visually-hidden">Not supported</span> |

-The following subsections provide additional information about this diagnostics support.
+The following sections provide additional information about this diagnostics support.

 ### Observability and telemetry

-Tracing of .NET MAUI applications on mobile platforms is enabled through [dotnet-dsrouter](/dotnet/core/diagnostics/dotnet-dsrouter) which connects diagnostic tooling with .NET applications running on iOS and Mac Catalyst over TCP/IP.
-However, Native AOT is currently not compatible with this scenario as it doesn;=;t support EventPipe/DiagnosticServer components built with the TCP/IP stack.
+Tracing of .NET MAUI applications on mobile platforms is enabled through [dotnet-dsrouter](/dotnet/core/diagnostics/dotnet-dsrouter) which connects diagnostic tooling with .NET applications running on iOS and Mac Catalyst, over TCP/IP.
+However, Native AOT is currently not compatible with this scenario as it doesn't support EventPipe/DiagnosticServer components built with the TCP/IP stack.

 ### Development-time diagnostics

-The .NET CLI tooling provides separate commands for `build` and `publish`. `dotnet build` (or `Start Debugging (F5)` in Visual Studio Code), uses Mono by default when building or launching .NET MAUI iOS or Mac Catalyst applications.
+.NET CLI tooling provides separate commands for `build` and `publish`. `dotnet build` (or `Start Debugging (F5)` in Visual Studio Code), uses Mono by default when building or launching .NET MAUI iOS or Mac Catalyst applications.
 Only `dotnet publish` will create a Native AOT application, if this deployment model is [enabled in the project file](#publish-using-native-aot).

 Not all diagnostic tools will work seamlessly with published Native AOT applications.
 However, all applications that are trim and AOT-compatible (that is, those that don't produce any trim and AOT warnings at build time) shouldn't have behavioral differences between Mono and Native AOT.
 Therefore, all .NET development-time diagnostic tools, such as Hot Reload, are still available for developers during the mobile application development cycle.